 While WordPress is a free tool, building a site with it will require you to buy web hosting, plugins, and themes according to your unique needs.
 You can expect a WordPress site to cost you between $11 and $50 a month to maintain.

-With many professionals offering their services on the internet, hiring a professional website designer is easy.
-However, it’s not the fastest way to get a website online, and it also costs a lot of money.
+Hiring a professional website designer is easy with many professionals offering their services on the internet.
+However, it’s not the fastest way to get a website online and costs a lot of money.
 Depending on the type of site you want, a designer will charge you anywhere from $5,000 to $10,000 and sometimes more.

-It’s important to remember that a visitor will not be able to tell how the site was built when they visit it.
+It’s important to remember that a visitor cannot tell how the site was built when they visit it.
 So, there’s no right or wrong way to build a website.
 That said, considering the varying costs and factoring in your design and time requirements is vital before choosing how you’ll build your site.

 To help you make the right decision, we’ve broken down the costs associated with the three ways of building a website in this post.